solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/introduction.rst

 Overview
 --------

-RePORTaLiN is a production-ready data processing pipeline designed to extract and transform medical research data from Excel files into structured JSONL format.
+RePORTaLiN is a beta-stage data processing pipeline designed to extract and transform medical research data from Excel files into structured JSONL format.
 The system is built with robustness, efficiency, and ease of use in mind.